DSE Supplement

 Product Terms · Last Updated Date:

-This DataStax Enterprise Software (“DSE” or “Software”) Supplement (“Supplement”) applies to any use of DSE by Customer.
-The Supplement and any Order Schedule are governed by the Master Subscription Agreement between Customer and DataStax (“MSA”).
-This Supplement, the MSA and any applicable Order Schedule shall be collectively referred to as the DSE Terms or the Agreement.
-Capitalized terms used but not defined in this Supplement have the meanings given to them in the MSA.
+This DataStax Enterprise Software and DataStax Hyper-Converged Database Supplement (“Supplement”) applies to any use of DataStax Enterprise Software (“DSE”), DataStax Hyper-Converged Database (“HCD”) and/or DataStax Mission Control.
+This Supplement and any applicable Order Schedule is governed by the MSA and shall be collectively referred to as the “Agreement” between Customer and DataStax.
+Capitalized terms used but not defined in this Supplement have the meanings given to them in the Agreement.

 1. Subscription.
 DataStax provides Support for and licensing of its Software as a combined subscription (a “Subscription”) for the Product Term.